-To give you an idea of what's possible, here are two displays of album art+caption, one using

-- --captiontext=mediumpurple and --captionbackground=slateblue; the other used - --captiontext=yellow and --captionbackground=crimson.
-I don't say these are particularly good colour combinations!
-But they at least give you an idea of the range of what's possible and the sort of visual consequence of your choice(s) you can expect:
+To give you an idea of what's possible, here are two displays of album art+caption, one using --captiontext=mediumpurple and --captionbackground=slateblue; the other used --captiontext=yellow and --captionbackground=crimson.
+I don't say these are particularly good colour

 Note that if Giocoso spots you've specified the same colour for the text and the background, it will silently give you white text on a black bacground: it's not going to display just a coloured bar with no apparent text in it!
+Do note, however, that some distros (notably Ubuntu and its derivatives) default to not permitting text to be converted to images -and if you fall foul of that restriction, you definitely will end up with a coloured bar with no apparent text in it.